-We next analysed how the distinct functional features of the 95 missense variants ('Functional' column Tables 1 and 2 and Supplementary Table 4) correlates with the inheritance pattern assigned by analysing the clinical and genetic features of the 223 probands ('Clinical/Genetic' column in Tables 1, 2 and Supplementary Table 2).
-To ensure equal weight for each variant, the variants that were associated with more than one inheritance category were assigned a fractional value based on the frequency they appeared in the distinct categories ('Clinical/Genetic' column in Tables 1 and 2).
-For example, A313T was found in 12 probands: nine dominant, one sporadic and one recessive pedigree, and in one pedigree the inheritance was unknown.
+We next analysed how the distinct functional features of the 95 missense variants ("Functional" column Table 1-2, Supplementary Table 4) correlates with the inheritance pattern assigned by analysing the clinical and genetic features of the 223 probands ("Clinical / Genetic" column in Table 1-2, Supplementary Table 2).
+To ensure equal weight for each variant, the variants that were associated with more than one inheritance category were assigned a fractional value based on the frequency they appeared in the distinct categories ("Clinical / Genetic" column in Table 1-2).
+For example, A313T was found in twelve probands: nine dominant, one sporadic, and one recessive pedigree and in one pedigree the inheritance was unknown.
 It was assigned with 0.75 dominant, 0.083 sporadic, 0.083 recessive and 0.083 unknown inheritance.

-Wild-type-like functional features suggest the variant is not associated with myotonia congenita.
+WT-like functional features suggest the variant is not associated with MC.
 Accordingly, the pathogenicity was uncertain for 39% of these variants and for a further 24% the data were insufficient to confirm the inheritance pattern.
 For only 37% of these variants was clinical data sufficient to assess the inheritance pattern: two probands (6%) were sporadic carrying a lone heterozygous variant with asymptomatic parents and the remaining variants (31%) were found in recessive pedigrees.

 For variants with recessive functional features the family history was available to confirm recessive inheritance for 58%.
-For 28% the inheritance pattern could not be confirmed and for 11% the association with myotonia congenita was uncertain.
-All probands with unknown inheritance pattern and all but one of the probands with uncertain association with myotonia congenita carried compound heterozygous CLCN1 variants.
+For 28% the inheritance pattern could not be confirmed and for 11% the association with MC was uncertain.
+All probands with unknown inheritance pattern and all but one of the probands with uncertain association with MC carried compound heterozygous CLCNI variants.
 Only two variants with recessive functional features were found as a lone mutation.
 G285V was found in heterozygosis in a dominant pedigree with a parent carrying the variant and displaying mild myotonia.
 DM1, DM2 and SCN4A mutations were excluded in the proband.
-In another pedigree, the association of a lone F167L variant with myotonia congenita was uncertain as it was identified together with a known pathogenic SCN4A variant.
+In another pedigree the association of a lone F167L variant with MC was uncertain as it was identified together with a known pathogenic SCN4A variant.